mskilab-org/Flow/README.md

 An entity table is combined with an `.task` task configuration to create an Job, which is a vectorized R object used to run, manage, query, and poll the outputs associated with a set of jobs.
-Instantiation of an Job object creates a bunch of subdirectories (by default under `./Flow/`) with the task name as sub-directory and entity names as sub-sub directories.
+Instantiation of an Job object creates multiple subdirectories (by default under `./Flow/`) with the task name as sub-directory and entity names as sub-sub directories.
 One can use `cmd()` or `bcmd()` methods to extract shell commands for running the jobs locally or on LSF, or the jobs can be launched directly from R via the `run()` or `brun()` methods.
-As jobs are executed locally or on LSF, their outputs will be placed into their appropriate entity-specific subdirectories (as in firehose), and any output annotations that are attached after job completion will refer to files residing under their respective task / entity subfolder.
+As jobs are executed locally or on the cluster, their outputs will be placed into their appropriate entity-specific subdirectories (as in firehose), and any output annotations that are attached after job completion will refer to files residing under their respective task / entity subfolder.